 - Day 1: Livadi Beach, Arkadi Monastery and Rethymno

-- Day 2: Rethymno Fortress and Chania
+- Day 2: Rethymnon Fortress and Chania

 - Day 3: Seitan Limania and Kalathas Beach